KNLV (AM)

-KNLV (1060 AM, branded as "Greatest Hits 93.9 & 1060") is a radio station licensed to serve Ord, Nebraska, broadcasting an oldies music format featuring the top-40 hits from the 1960s through 1990s.
+KNLV (1060 kHz, branded as "Greatest Hits 93.9 & 1060") is an AM radio station licensed to serve Ord, Nebraska, broadcasting an oldies music format featuring the top-40 hits from the 1960s through 1990s.
 The Mighty 1060 also features farm reports, local news, weather and local high school sports play-by-play broadcasts.
-It operates on AM frequency 1060 kHz and is under ownership of MWB Broadcasting II.
+It is under ownership of MWB Broadcasting II.

 An FM translator for KNLV is known as Greatest Hits 93.9 FM.